shuds13/python-tutorials/python.pypi-packaging.md

 Note on Ambiguity: The term package can refer to an installable python *package* within a project (a directory containing an \__init__.py file).
 It can also mean a *distribution package* which refers to the entire distributed part of the project (as in a source distribution - or "tarball").
 Such a package may consist of multiple python package/sub-packages.
 In most cases the context should be sufficient to make the distinction.

 A Python project will consist of a root directory with the name of the project.
-Somewhere inside this will be included a directory which will constitue the main installable package.
+Somewhere inside this will be included a directory which will constitute the main installable package.
 Most often this has the same  name as the project (This is not compulsory but makes things a bit simpler. <!-- could be link here to issues/faq on this point - package_dir plus problem with develop installs --> Inside that package directory, alongside your python files, create a file called \__init__.py.
 This file can be empty, and it denotes the directory as a python package.
 When you pip install, this directory will be installed and become importable.

 <!-- This example project may be included - but not currently on github -->